British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 The Residential Tenancy Act (RTA) governs most rental housing in British Columbia.
 Examples of such housing include single-family homes, condos, apartments, mobile homes, and shared accommodations.

 The Residential Tenancy Branch is the government agency tasked with the administration of the RTA.
-Among their key responsibilities is helping both the landlord and tenant resolve conflicts.
+Among their key responsibilities is helping both the landlord and tenants resolve conflicts.
 The Residential Tenancy Branch acts as a neutral third party between a landlord and their tenants.

 moving boxes